roalyr/GDTLancer/MODEL-CASCADE-PROTOCOL.md

 ### PROMPT FOR GPT-4.1
 ```
-@workspace
 ROLE: QA Engineer & Junior Developer
-CONTEXT: The Senior Dev has just implemented code in [INSERT FILE NAME].
+CONTEXT: The Senior Developer has just finished a task.
+Your job is to polish, test, and verify.
-TASK: Polish, Test, and Log.

-ACTION 1: CODE POLISH
+TASK: **Identify the most recent work and secure it.**

+INSTRUCTIONS:
+1. Read 'SESSION-LOG.md'.
+Look at the **last entry** to identify the file or feature that was just implemented.
+2. Open and read that target file.
-- Review the new code.
-Add Pythonic/GDScript docstrings to all functions explaining arguments and returns.
+3. **Action 1 - Polish:** Add strict static typing (if missing) and Pythonic/GDScript docstrings to all functions.
+Fix any minor formatting issues.
-- Check for obvious syntax errors or unused imports.
-- Fix minor formatting issues (indentation, naming conventions).

-ACTION 2: UNIT TESTS
-- Create or update the corresponding test file (e.g., 'tests/unit/test_[filename].gd').
+4. **Action 2 - Test:** Check if a test file exists for this feature (e.g., `tests/unit/test_[filename].gd`).
-- Write comprehensive tests covering success paths, edge cases, and failure states based on the logic you see.
+   - If YES: Update it to cover the new logic.
+   - If NO: Create it from scratch using the project's testing conventions.
-- Ensure all tests use the 'autofree' utility to prevent memory leaks.
+   - **Crucial:** Ensure all tests use `autofree` or proper teardown to prevent memory leaks.

-ACTION 3: LOGGING
-- Append a brief summary of what was completed to 'SESSION-LOG.md'.
-Format it as:
-  "- [Date] [Sprint X] Implemented [Feature].
-Passed [N] tests."
+5. **Action 3 - Verify:** Append a confirmation line to 'SESSION-LOG.md' (e.g., "  - [QA] Added [N] tests and docstrings.").

+CONSTRAINTS:
+- Do not change the core logic written by the Senior Dev unless it is clearly broken.
+- Your tests must be exhaustive (success paths, failure paths, edge cases).
+- Keep the logging brief.

-Output the polished code and the new test file.
+Rewrite the polished source code, the test file, and update markdown log.

 ```